Category Archives: Thailand Tourism: A Complete Guide

 • Highlights:

-• Wat Pho: Home to the massive Reclining Buddha and traditional Thai massage schools.
+• The massive Reclining Buddha and traditional Thai massage schools can be found at Wat Pho.

-• Wat Arun: A beautifully ornate temple on the banks of the Chao Phraya River.
+• Wat Arun is a magnificent temple on the Chao Phraya River’s banks.

-• Shopping: From high-end malls like Siam Paragon and ICONSIAM to endless street markets.
+• Shopping: There are numerous street markets and high-end malls like Siam Paragon and ICONSIAM.

-• Elephant Sanctuaries – Ethical parks like Elephant Nature Park allow visitors to feed and bathe rescued elephants (no riding).
+Elephant Sanctuaries allow visitors to feed and bathe rescued elephants in ethical parks like Elephant Nature Park; riding is prohibited.

-• Outdoor Adventures: Jungle trekking, ziplining, visiting hill tribes, hot air balloon rides, or bathing in nearby waterfalls.
+Outdoor activities include hot air balloon rides, ziplining, visiting hill tribes, jungle trekking, and bathing in nearby waterfalls.

 Phuket